-Sundays are my shopping and meal prep days.
-Armed with bags full of fresh produce and ingredients; I hunker down in the kitchen to chop, blend, steam and roast as much as I can for the upcoming week.
+Sundays are my meal prep days.
+I hunker down in the kitchen to chop, blend, steam and roast as much as I can for the upcoming week.
 One of things I’ll often make is a quick spread or sauce that will go with just about anything I’ve bought that week.

-This green almond hummus is a spicy little number, loaded with fresh flavors.
-Perfect for both snacking and spreading, it’s a super versatile addition to any meal of the week or dressed up with some crudité for a party platter.
+This almond based hummus is a spicy little number, loaded with fresh flavors.
+Perfect for both snacking and spreading, it’s a versatile addition to any meal of the week or can be dressed up with some crudité for a party platter.
 It’s easy to make, keeps well for days in the fridge (in fact an overnight stint in the fridge just makes the flavors even better) and goes with everything from cut up vegetables, to salads, sandwiches and wraps.

 Unlike most hummus however, there isn’t a chickpea to be seen anywhere in it.
-Low-carb and paleo-friendly almonds fill in instead creating a smooth and creamy dip with all the same great texture and flavor as the original.
+Low carb and paleo-friendly almonds fill in instead creating a smooth and creamy dip with all the same great texture and flavor as the original.
+Here’s what you’ll need to make it:

-The almonds are quickly soaked in hot water to soften, and then peeled before being added to the blender along with all the usual suspects.
+- The almonds are quickly soaked in hot water to soften, and then peeled before being added to the blender along with the olive oil, tahini, lemon juice, garlic and cumin.

 Whether you use it to swipe your cucumber and carrot sticks through, or roll it up in a wrap, this fresh and creamy green hummus with a spicy kick will become a new staple in your house.